nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ESC is meant to help students be able to study more effectively using the medium that they prefer, providing a simple, easy to use interface for the timestrapped student who prefers using CLI based applications and are able to type quickly.

-** Do note that for v2.0 release, the program is UNABLE to load your previous session
+**For release v2.1, after adding the cards the user is unable to view the answers when listing cards.
+   They are only able to view the answers when attempting the quiz function.**

 ## Quick Start
 1. Ensure that you have Java 11 or above installed on your computer.
-2. Download the latest version of `ESC` from [here](https://github.com/AY1920S2-CS2113-T15-2/tp/releases/tag/v2.0).
+2. Download the latest version of `ESC` from [here](https://github.com/AY1920S2-CS2113-T15-2/tp/releases/tag/v2.1).
-3. Run ESC on your command terminal using this command: `java -jar <directory>/duke-v2.0.jar`
+3. Run ESC on your command terminal using this command: `java -jar <directory>/duke-v2.1.jar`

+The program is best viewed in a maximised window.

 ## Quick Use
 1. Create a subject.